Choosing the Best Reverse Osmosis Water Filter for Your Needs

 Pumped or Non -Pumped

 The first issue to consider when choosing a suitable tanked system is, once again, your water pressure.
-There are models of reverse osmosis filters which are available for working directly off of the incoming water pressure, usually requiring a minimum of 3 bar or alternatively some models which incorporate an integral pump which will overcome low or erratic water pressure situations.
+There are models of reverse osmosis filters which are available for working directly off of the incoming water pressure, usually requiring a minimum of 3 bar or alternatively many models now incorporate an integral pump which will overcome low or erratic water pressure situations.
 You can have your pressure tested very simply by a local plumber.
+If you already have a system and low water pressure is creating a problem there is the option to install an external reverse osmosis pump.

 Re-Mineralising & Specialist Cartridges